11. Foreign Function Interface

 (c-strpbrk "a string" "rz") => "ring"

-Note that it would be possible to use a :pointer
+Note that it would be possible to use a :pointer type instead for the return

 value, although in this case it would be more cumbersome (but does help understand